 Classic chicken saltimbocca in less than 30 minutes!
-This recipe pairs quickly-seared chicken breasts, crisp slices of prosciutto and sage with a buttery white wine sauce.
+This recipe pairs thinly sliced (or butterflied) chicken breast cutlets, crisp slices of prosciutto, and sage with a buttery white wine sauce.
 It’s an easy chicken dinner that looks and tastes like a restaurant-worthy dish.
 Instructions for butterflying a chicken breast into thin cutlets included.

 Classic chicken saltimbocca is a tasty Italian chicken recipe that’s so easy to make at home, right up there with stovetop chicken cacciatore.
-One of our absolute favorite chicken recipes, the dish features tender chicken breast cutlets topped with thin-sliced prosciutto and fresh sage leaves.
+One of our absolute favorite simple chicken dinner recipes the dish features tender chicken breast cutlets topped with thin-sliced prosciutto and fresh sage leaves.

 With white wine and butter, the light pan sauce has a bright, acidic edge with just the right amount of nutty, buttery flavor.
 It’s an unbeatable combination!

-This dish is an easy weeknight or date-night dinner that looks and feels like a restaurant dish, right up there with baked chicken breasts topped with mozzarella.
+Chicken prosciutto is an easy weeknight or date-night dinner that looks and tastes like a restaurant dish, right up there with baked chicken breasts topped with mozzarella.